near/stakewars-iv/HOW_TO.md

 - 32GB RAM
 - 8 physical cores

-In later stages of StatelessNet we are planning on enabling single shard tracking.
-The hardware requirements for single shard tracking will be shared then.

 ### 4.2 Read-only node instruction

 This is a short version inspired by the [NEAR validators documentation](https://near-nodes.io/validator/compile-and-run-a-node).